clincha-org/clincha/Documentation/writeups.md

 # Writeups
 I need to sort out the documentation in the repository and write up some things that have happened.
-Possible sections could be: bits, my little cloud, applications, being a landlord
+Possible sections could be: bits, my little cloud, applications, being a landlord.
+These also need to be in a bunch of different repos.
+No point putting them all in here

 ## Content that still needs writing
 ### What's happened?